April Gardening Advice

 The only downside of warmer weather can be the insects that arrive with it.
 Keep a look out for caterpillars, aphids, slugs and other garden pests as they are often easy to get rid of by hand, especially when the infestation is new.

-Give your fences some attention by treating them with a preservative and applying a fresh coat of paint.
+April isn't all about your plants - give your fences some attention by treating them with a preservative and applying a fresh coat of paint, so they're spruced up for summer!

 Wildlife